-The Claims cover ground that has potential to host Cu-Ni-PGM and graphite deposits.
-Most of the limited historical exploration has been reconnaissance geophysical surveys (airborne and ground magnetic, and electromagnetic projects), with a minor amount of follow-up diamond drilling.
+The Claims had limited historical exploration work such as reconnaissance geophysical surveys (airborne and ground magnetic, and electromagnetic projects), with a minor amount of follow-up diamond drilling.
 Past geophysical magnetic surveys have outlined several anomalies within the Precambrian rocks that underlie the Paleozoic limestone.
-A helicopter borne VTEM geophysical survey has been successfully completed over the Claims.
+A helicopter borne VTEM geophysical survey was successfully completed over the Claims.
 Results have been presented as stacked profiles, and contour color images at a scale of 1:10,000 & 1:20,000.
 The survey results are supported by the EM anomaly picking, EM time-constant (Tau) and magnetic derivative analyses that were performed.
 The results of the Corporation's recently flown helicopter borne magnetic and EM survey outlined several high priority targets for diamond drill testing of possible Cu-Ni-PGM mineralization.